-Of course we have all considered the “clear” screw-up by whomever coined the Toronto team the “Leafs” and not “Leaves”.
+Of course we have all considered the “clear” screw-up by whoever coined the Toronto team the “Leafs” and not “Leaves”.
 But really, how many of us actually understand the reasoning behind the madness?
 Was this just a hallucination turned into lore?
 Was it a mistake at all, or are we the ones who have been mistaken for having questioned its correctness?

 Okay, let’s just look at what we think we know, which comes directly from the Maple Leafs website: